Zion To Bryce Canyon National Park Road Trip (+ Map)

 You can ride the shuttle along the Zion Canyon Scenic Drive during the summer months.
 From November – February private vehicles are allowed on the road.

-Two Day Itinerary:
+Zion Day 2 Itinerary:

 • Sunrise: The Watchman